rpanic/kshare/README.md

 Our releases already include the monaco and frontend resources

+If you want to compile it yourself you will have to download the [monaco editor](https://microsoft.github.io/monaco-editor/) and [Semantic-UI](https://semantic-ui.com/) manually and put the extracted files into `/resources/frontend/monaco` folder.

 **Execute** the app with

 `java -jar kshare.jar`

 After executing, kshare will extract the necessary static files to the folder `frontend/`

+You will have to pass your url as an argument, for example:\
+`... -url shr.io`

 The default port is 80, but can be changed by the port argument\
 `... -port 80`

 #### File upload API